 Thesaurus Inscriptionum Raeticarum

 Thesaurus Inscriptionum Raeticarum (TIR) is an online edition of the Raetic inscriptions in the form of an interactive online platform of the MediaWiki type.
-It was created during an FWF-funded research project (no. P 25495) conducted at the Department for Linguistics of the University of Vienna.
+It was created during an FWF-funded research project (no. P 25495) conducted at the Department for Linguistics of the University of Vienna under the direction of Stefan Schumacher.
 Funding ran from 24th June 2013 until 23rd June 2016.

-The project continues to take part in the COST-project AELAW - Ancient European Languages and Writings (ISCH COST Action IS1407), supported by the European Union, active from 13th April 2015 to 12th April 2019.
+The TIR project took part in the COST-project AELAW - Ancient European Languages and Writings (ISCH COST Action IS1407), supported by the European Union, active from 13th April 2015 to 12th April 2019.
 Further information on the AELAW-project can be found on the project's website.